-> - NOTE: Due to site constraints and in deference to the local population, the tour is divided into two smaller groups.
-Group 2 is scheduled one and a half hours behind group 1.
-Group 1 includes brunch, group 2 includes lunch, both comprising a buffet menu featuring local seasonal foods.
+- NOTE: Due to site constraints and in deference to the local population, the tour is divided into two groups.
+Group 2 is scheduled 1.5 hrs behind group 1.
+Group 1 includes brunch, group 2 includes lunch, both comprising a buffet menu of local seasonal foods.

-> Group 1 departs Hobart
+Group 1 departs Hobart

 CBD mini-bus pick-up from Brickworks Studio, 9 Franklin Wharf

 - 10.00 am Depart Kettering for Bruny Island on the Sealink Ferry

 - 10.30 am Arrive Robertsons Point, Bruny Island